Discounts Overview

 Figure 6.0

-2. To select the "n" number of discounts, hold the Ctrl button and click to select multiple discounts.
+- To select the "n" number of discounts, hold the Ctrl button and check the associated checkboxes to select multiple discounts.

 6.3.
 Mass Update's Fields and Buttons: